a112121788/rails-guides/source/zh-CN/2_2_release_notes.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**

-Ruby on Rails 2.2 Release Notes
+Ruby on Rails 2.2 发布记
 ===============================

 Rails 2.2 delivers a number of new and improved features.
 This list covers the major upgrades, but doesn't include every little bug fix and change.
 If you want to see everything, check out the [list of commits](http://github.com/rails/rails/commits/2-2-stable) in the main Rails repository on GitHub.